DragonMinded/bemaniutils/README.md

 ## struct

-A convenience utility for helping reverse-engineer structures out of game DLLs.
-You can give this a physical DLL offset or a virtual memory address for the start and end of the data as well as a python struct format (documentation at https://docs.python.org/3.6/library/struct.html) and this will print the decoded data to the screen as a series of tuples.
+A convenience utility for helping reverse-engineer structures out of game DLLs/EXEs.
+You can give this a physical DLL offset or a virtual memory address for the start and end of the data as well as a python struct format (documentation at https://docs.python.org/3.6/library/struct.html) and this will print the decoded data to the screen one entry per line.
+It includes several enhancements for decoding pointers to sub-structures and pointers to C strings.
 Run it like `./struct --help` to see how to use this.

 ## trafficgen